 Memphis Brownfield Coalition

-The CRA was awarded $1,000,000 from the Environmental Protection Agency (EPA) to complete assessments and remediation plans for a selection of sites in four target areas in the urban core of Memphis.
+In 2023, the CRA received $1,000,000 from the Environmental Protection Agency (EPA) to complete assessments and remediation plans for selected sites in four target areas in Memphis’s urban core.

 A brownfield is defined by the EPA as “A property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.”
-The Memphis Brownfield Coalition was formed to coalesce around the need for assessments and remediation of potentially contaminated properties that are vacant or underutilized.
+The Memphis Brownfield Coalition was formed to address the need for assessing and remediating potentially contaminated vacant or underutilized properties.

 Data Viewer 2026